davidelrizzo/QuestMaker/README.md

 - There will be a separate Interface for the game and the editor

+## Design/Build philosophy
+- Plan (document) everything, iteratively code minimum possible
+- Game objects will be as abstract as possible to allow maximum editor variability

 ## Classes
 - **Campaign** <br> Player & Team info.
 Level list.
 Activities between levels
 - **Level** <br> Map (2D array), Victory conditions.